Treaty of Sèvres: Zone of the Straits

-A Zone of the Straits was proposed to include the Bosphorus, the Dardanelles and the Sea of Marmara.
+A Zone of the Straits was proposed to include the Bosporus, the Dardanelles, and the Sea of Marmara.
 Navigation would be open in the Dardanelles in times of peace and war alike to all vessels of commerce and war, regardless of flag.
 That would effectively lead to the internationalisation of the waters, which were not to be subject to blockade, and no act of war could be committed there except to enforce decisions of the League of Nations.

 Free zones

 Certain ports were to be declared to be of international importance.
 The League of Nations insisted on the complete freedom and the absolute equality in treatment at such ports, particularly regarding charges and facilities, to ensure that economic provisions in commercially-strategic places were carried out.
 The regions were to be called "free zones".
-The ports were Constantinople from San Stefano to Dolmabahçe, Haidar-Pasha, Smyrna, Alexandretta, Haifa, Basra, Trabzon and Batum.
+The ports were Constantinople from San Stefano to Dolmabahçe, Haidar-Pasha, Smyrna, Alexandretta, Haifa, Basra, Trabzon, and Batum.